Bosnia and Herzegovina in the Eurovision Song Contest 2009: Final

 Shortly after the first semi-final, a winners' press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine the running order for the final.
 This draw was done in the order the countries appeared in the semi-final running order.
 Bosnia and Herzegovina was drawn to perform in position 12, following the entry from Azerbaijan and before the entry from Moldova.

 Regina once again took part in dress rehearsals on 15 and 16 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 The band performed a repeat of their semi-final performance during the final on 16 May.
-At the conclusion of the voting, Iceland finished in second place with 218 points.
+At the conclusion of the voting, Bosnia and Herzegovina finished in ninth place with 106 points.

 Voting

-The voting system for 2009 involved each country awarding points from 1-8, 10 and 12, with the points in the final being decided by a combination of 50% national jury and 50% televoting.
+The voting system for 2009 involved each country awarding points from 1–8, 10 and 12, with the points in the final being decided by a combination of 50% national jury and 50% televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Bosnia and Herzegovina had placed seventh with the public televote and twelfth with the jury vote in the final.
 In the public vote, Bosnia and Herzegovina scored 124 points, while with the jury vote, Bosnia and Herzegovina scored 90 points.

 Below is a breakdown of points awarded to Bosnia and Herzegovina and awarded by Bosnia and Herzegovina in the first semi-final and grand final of the contest.
 The nation awarded its 12 points to Turkey in the semi-final and to Croatia in the final of the contest.